 3. In a separate bowl sift the flour, baking powder and salt together.

 4. Fold the flour mix into the ricotta mix.
 Add the vanilla essence.

 5. Gently fold the egg whites into the mixture.

-6. Melt butter in a saucepan at medium heat.
-Scoop about two tablespoons of batter and place in saucepan until the batter bubbles, and then flip over.
+6. Melt the butter in a saucepan over medium heat.
+Scoop about two tablespoons of the ricotta batter and place in saucepan until it bubbles, and then flip over.
 The hotcake is ready when it is firm and lightly golden.

 7. Repeat step 6 until all hotcakes are made.
 Serve with berries or syrup.
 Enjoy!